pinwheeldd/Recursive_Neural_Net/README.md

-## Neural Network for Jet Classification
+## Recursive Neural Network for Jet Classification

 Pytorch Code implementation based on the paper by G. Louppe, K. Cho, C. Becot and K. Cranmer (arXiv:1702.00748)